Priti Patel Just Became The Second Cabinet Minister To Resign In A Week

 "I offer a fulsome apology to you and to the Government for what has happened and offer my resignation."

-May's accepted Patel's resignation after the two held a 30-minute meeting at Downing Street.
+May accepted Patel's resignation after the two held a 30-minute meeting at Downing Street.

 "As you know, the UK and Israel are close allies, and it is right that we should work closely together.
 But that must be done formally, and through official channels," May replied in a letter.